davideaguglia/ESMFold/README.md

 It is one of the best model available when it comes to predicting the structure of a protein from the amino acids sequence.
 However, the GPU resources that are necessary to run this model can be prohibitive, even for sequences of a few hundreds of residues.
 This article aim at finding some possible solutions to overcome this issue, mainly using quantization techniques.

 ## Usage
-To get started with this model you can either follow the instructions on the ESM GitHub page ([github](https://github.com/facebookresearch/esm?tab=readme-ov-file#esmfold)) or use the [Huggin Face Tranformer library](https://huggingface.co/docs/transformers/model_doc/esm), which provides an easy-to-use implementation and doesn't require the ESMFold dependencies.
+To get started with this model you can either follow the instructions on the ESM GitHub page ([github](https://github.com/facebookresearch/esm?tab=readme-ov-file#esmfold)) or use the [Huggin Face Transformers library](https://huggingface.co/docs/transformers/model_doc/esm), which provides an easy-to-use implementation and doesn't require the ESMFold dependencies.

-In order to use the tranformer library you need to install the `transformers` and `accelerate` libraries
+In order to use the tranformer library you need to install `transformers` and `accelerate`
 ```
 pip install transformers accelerate
 ```